When it comes to removing a stubborn oil drain plug, it can feel hopeless. How will you ever change the oil if you can’t get it off?

 Make Sure The Oil Is Warm Enough To Flow

-Ensure the engine’s warm.
+Ensure the engine’s heated.
 As oil’s temperature increases, its viscosity decreases.

 That is, it becomes “thinner.”
-This means it flows easier and might seep past the thread, making things simpler for you.
+This means it flows easier and might seep past the thread, making things less complicated for you.

 Remove Rounded-Off Bolts By Switching Between Imperial (SAE) And Metric